STORIES BY CHRIS WAIT

 The door opened and revealed a thin, elderly man with a long, flowing grey beard dressed in a white jellaba.

-“Oh no, South African”, Kevin said while scanning the other men’s reaction with a quick glance.
+‘Oh no, South African.’
+James said while scanning the other men’s reaction with a quick glance.
 The cushion was comfortable and soft.
 The clay floor felt pleasantly cool beneath his feet.

-Kevin thought carefully before framing his reply.
-He was still a bit shell shocked in this strange culture, but he knew he had to be polite, “Oh yes, everything is fine.
-So far it’s been very... interesting.”
+Kevin thought carefully before framing his answer.
+He was still a bit shell shocked in this strange culture, but he knew he had to be polite: ‘Oh yes, everything is fine.
+So far it’s been very... interesting.’

 All the men started to laugh instantaneously at his discomfort, but it was not a bad or mocking laugh, it was the kind of laugh friends shared when they all sensed some sort of unveiling of a sublime moment instantaneously and together, a mutual understanding of a situation beyond words.

-“You must forgive us; and I am being rude”, the man spoke with a soft, calming voice.
-“Let me introduce you.”
+‘You must forgive us; and I am being rude.’
+The man said.
+‘Let me introduce you.’
 He motioned to his left.
-“This is Hassan, he is a shop keeper.
+‘This is Hassan, he is a shop keeper.
 He sells sandals.
 The best sandals in the whole of the Medina.
-We will take you there tomorrow.”
+We will take you there tomorrow.’

-Kamal smiled: “That is fine, I speak English well.
+Kamal smiled: ‘That is fine, I speak English well.
 Afrikaans, yes; I heard about that language.
-Some of my people speak Dutch.
-It is similar, yes?
 So how are things in your country?’

 Eventually his eyes became heavy with exhaustion, he hadn’t slept properly ever since he took the ferry from Spain the day before and the excitement of all the strange sights and sounds tired him immensely.
 He went to lie on his side on the soft cushions.
 He tried to continue the conversation as long as possible, but eventually a sweet, dreamy sleep overcame him like a whisper.